Poitiers: Middle Ages

-During most of the Early Middle Ages, the town of Poitiers took advantage of the defensively tactical placement of its location, which was far from the nucleus of Frankish power.
-As the seat of an évêché (bishopric) since the 4th century, the town was a cynosure of notable importance and the capital of the county of Poitou.
+During most of the Early Middle Ages, the town of Poitiers took advantage of its defensively favourable location, which was far from the nucleus of the Frankish power.
+As the seat of a diocese since the 4th century, the town was locally important and the capital of the county of Poitou.
 At the crux of their power, the Counts of Poitiers governed a sizeable domain, including both Nouvelle-Aquitaine and Poitou.

 The town was often referred to as Poictiers, a name commemorated in warships of the Royal Navy, after the Battle of Poitiers.

-The first decisive victory of a Western European Christian army over a Islamic power, the Battle of Tours, was fought by Charles Martel's men in the vicinity of Poitiers on 10 October 732.
-For many historians, it was one of history's most pivotal moments as it marked the end of territorial end of Muslim expansion although the influence of the region would bourgeon for hundreds of years to come.
+The first decisive victory of a Western European Christian army over an Islamic power, the Battle of Tours, was fought by Charles Martel's troops in the vicinity of Poitiers on 10 October 732.

-Eleanor of Aquitaine frequently resided in the town, which she embellished and fortified, and in 1199 entrusted with communal rights.
+Eleanor of Aquitaine frequently resided in the town, which she embellished and fortified, and, in 1199, entrusted with communal rights.
 In 1152 she married the future King of England Henry II in Poitiers Cathedral.

 During the Hundred Years' War, the Battle of Poitiers, an English victory, was fought near the town of Poitiers on 19 September 1356.
 Later in the war in 1418, under Charles VII, the royal parliament moved from Paris to Poitiers, where it remained in exile until the Plantagenets finally withdrew from the capital in 1436.
 During this interval, in 1429, Poitiers was the site of Joan of Arc's formal inquest.

 The University of Poitiers was founded in 1431.
 During and after the Reformation, John Calvin had numerous converts in Poitiers and the town had its share of the violent proceedings which underlined the Wars of Religion throughout France.

 In 1569, Poitiers was defended against an assailing siege by Guy de Daillon, Count of Lude, against Admiral of France Gaspard de Coligny, who after an unsuccessful bombardment and seven weeks, retired from a siege he had laid to the town.